-This would be the key moment to look out for as to whether they will continue to support all the features that were already built, gate some of them behind a paywall, or retire them.
+This would be the key moment to look out for as to whether they will continue to support all the features that were already built, gate some of them behind a paywall, or retire some of them.

-I certainly hope that the team will continue to do well like they have been doing so far, and use this platform for as long as possible.
+I hope that the team will continue to do well like they have been doing so far, and use this platform for as long as possible.